 D. Healthcare Unions cautioning that human health costs of adding more C02 to our atmosphere are too high–increasing asthma rates and enlarging the range of disease-bearing insects that once thrived only in warmer climates.
 [22a] [22b] [22c] In Africa, malaria currently kills a child every 30 seconds.
 Climate change will expand the habitat of tropical mosquitoes that carry malaria, adding 80 million cases annually to that toll.
 When the Tennessee Valley Authority was created in 1933, malaria infected 30% of the region’s inhabitants.
 Use of DDT, which is no longer considered safe, eradicated malaria in the US by 1951.
 However, in areas where climate change produces the torrential rains that exacerbate stagnant water pools, there is a risk that malaria could return.

-Most members of the groups mentioned above know CO2 is now at its highest level in the last 800,000 years (403 ppm).
-[25d] [25a] [25b] [25c] It will continue getting worse and more costly if we do nothing about it, requiring more government intervention to abate it in the future than if we deal with it in a timely manner now. (at 21:40 minutes into interview)
+Most members of the groups mentioned above know CO2 has now reached its highest level in millions of years (410 ppm, up from 280 ppm in 1958).
+[25d] [25a] [25b] [25c] It will continue getting worse and more costly if we do nothing about it, requiring more government intervention to abate it in the future than if we deal with it in a timely manner now.
+(Listen to footnote 26 commentary by Dr. Michael Mann at 21:40 minutes into interview)

 You’ll learn how to lend practical, effective support for this ballot initiative requiring 80% of the electricity provided by Montana’s investor-owned utilities to come from the sun and wind or other renewable energy resources, much of it coming from your own rooftop.